 O-WOW is an immersive program that compliments the June Orientation program.
 As a partnership between the Orientation Office and the Outdoor Recreation department, this program focuses on building social connections with fellow incoming students while experiencing the great outdoors area.

-The Third annual Otter Wilderness Orientation Workshop (O-WOW) will occur August 2018!
-This year we will be hosting tandem trips, one trip focusing on first year students and the other specifically focus on incoming transfer students.
+The Third annual Otter Wilderness Orientation Workshop (O-WOW) will occur August 20-24, 2018!
+This year we will be hosting a trip in King's Canyon National Park.
 In the past, our 2016 August trip included a trip to The Sequoia National Park and our 2017 trip included a trip to Big Sur.
-This year we will be having two separate trips that are for both transfer students and new students.
-One trip will be campus based with lots of activities around the local Monterey Bay Area while the other will be in Big Sur.

 Students will move into their residence hall about a week before everyone else, if living on campus.
 The next morning they will depart on a four day camping trip to a location that has yet to be determined!
 There will be no cell phone usage during our trip due to lack of cell phone service but also, we want students to be fully present and in touch with nature, the environment, and their surroundings!

-The cost to attend the Otter Wilderness Orientation Workshop (OWOW) is to be determined.
+The cost to attend the Otter Wilderness Orientation Workshop (OWOW) is $250.
+The trip was initially $500.
 This fee is all inclusive of early move in, four days worth of food, transportation, equipment, and all activities during the trip.
-Payment will be posted over the summer through your CMS portal and must be paid in full prior to registering for spring classes.
+Payment will be posted over the summer through your OASIS portal and must be paid in full prior to registering for spring classes.

 Space is limited on our trips, so be sure to sign up early if you are interested.
-After completing the interest form, about twenty first year and about twenty transfer students for each trip will be contacted to confirm their spot on the trip!
+Only 20 applicants can attend this trip.
+After completing the interest form, applicants will be contacted to confirm their spot on the trip!
 If more than that number show interest, we will create a wait list.
 Payment will be collected after this time.
-The price to attend Otter Wilderness Orientation Workshop is to be determined and one OWOW scholarship may be available to applicants based on financial need and an essay response.

 Students attending Math Boot Camp, Early Start and/or Summer Bridge, etc. will not be able to attend this trip due to scheduling conflicts.